Medically reviewed by Jill Johnson, FNP

 “I’m a 34 year old father of two and have been using Hims for over a year now.
 My hair is back to what it was in my mid twenties.”

-By themselves, both hair loss and anxiety can be pretty devastating things.
-Combine them together and it’s like a buffet of suck.
-A whole smorgasbord of suck.
+Hair loss and anxiety can be devastating issues when they happen on their own.
+Combine them and life can truly become a buffet of suck — a whole smorgasbord of suck.